ksimicevic/ksimicevic.github.io/index.md

 ### Study Hours (Sep 2020 - Apr 2024)
 GitHub link to the [repository](https://github.com/ksimicevic/study-hours).

-During the academic year of 2020/2021, I collected data on how many hours I spent on university-related activities for each subject.
-The activities included attending lessons, studying, doing homework, and others.
+During the 2020/2021 academic year, I tracked the number of hours spent on various university-related activities across different subjects, including attending lectures, studying, completing homework, and more.

-After collecting the data, I created a web server showcasing various interactive data visualizations.
+After collecting the data, I developed a web server to display interactive data visualizations that provide insights into my study habits over time.

 **Technologies used:**  Python, Plotly, Dash